 In nonparametric methods, for density estimation or regression, the critical parameter is the smoothing parameter as used in bin width or kernel spread h, or the number of neighbors k.
 The aim is to have an estimate that is less variable than the data points.
 As we have discussed previously, one source of variability in the data is noise and the other is the variability in the unknown underlying function.
 We should smooth just enough to get rid of the effect of noise-not less, not more.
-With too large h or k, many instances contribute to the estimate at a point and we also smooth the variability due to the function and there is oversmoothing; with too small h or k, single instances have a large effect, we do not even smooth over the noise and there is undersmoothing.
+With too large h or k, many instances contribute to the estimate at a point and we also smooth the variability due to the function (oversmoothing); with too small h or k, single instances have a large effect, we do not even smooth over the noise (undersmoothing).
 In other words, small h or k leads to small bias but large variance.
-Larger h or kdecreases variance but increases bias.
+Larger h or k decreases variance but increases bias.
 Geman, Bienenstock, and Doursat (1992) discuss bias and variance for nonparametric estimators.